 Some of the headliners I recall seeing at The Boathouse include They Might Be Giants, Violent Femmes, Waxing Poetics, The Smithereens, Bad Religion, James, The Replacements, Pixies, The Connells, Faith No More, BoDeans, Tori Amos, and Crash Test Dummies.
 And yes, I saw the best concert of my life there: They Might Be Giants on their Flood tour in 1990.
 Here’s a nearly complete concert setlist running from 1983 to 2003.

-I’ve been to a number of venues that are pointed in the same direction, but none has ever come close to the experience that was The Boathouse.✢ ✢ 8 Comments
+I’ve been to a number of venues that are pointed in the same direction, but none have ever come close to the experience that was The Boathouse.✢ ✢ 50 Comments